marklee77/marklee77.github.io/source/_posts/2015-09-04-harness-software-carpentry-bootcamp-retrospective.markdown

 attended the event did not respond to the survey, and similarly, 4 people who responded to the survey did not attend the event.
-Most of the survey respondents were researchers associated with universities in England, though one was from Belfast and another from Italyi, and three others remain of indeterminate origin.
+Most of the survey respondents were researchers associated with universities in England, though one was from Belfast and another from Italy, and three others remain of indeterminate origin.
 There were 8 responses from females and 17 from males, and, with only a few exceptions, those who responded appeared to be at a relatively early career stage.

-Of the 25 people who attended the bootcamp, 10 responded to the post-event survey, and all of these had previously responded to the pre-event survey.
+Of the 25 people who attended the boot camp, 10 responded to the post-event survey, and all of these had previously responded to the pre-event survey.
 There was some variation in the satisfaction with individual lessons, but none stood out as being particularly unsatisfying to the students.
 The overall level